fyrworx4/fyrworx4.github.io/_posts/2023-10-31-SWIFT-KOTH.markdown

 However, there was also a flag that was stored on the web server at `/flag`.
 I thought the flag would be a simple file on disk to edit, but it turns out that DotNetNuke stores that kind of data in a MSSQL server.
 What I ended up doing was enabling and connecting to the machine via RDP, authenticating locally to MSSQL server through cleartext creds that were discovered in a `web.config` file, creating a new user on DotNetNuke web page, and then making my newly-created user a "super user", which allowed my user to make changes on the website.
 Once I did that, I was able to log into the DotNetNuke admin interface and edit the `/flag` web page through the web browser.

-# The Battle over Missile
+# The Battle over the Missile

 Once the Windows box was locked down, I moved onto a Linux box called "Missile".
 This contained a Python Flask application with a Werkzeug debug page that allowed for Python code execution.
 This allowed us to obtain a reverse shell onto the machine as an unprivileged user, which contained a flag within its home directory.
 I was not able to get root but I was able to modify this user's flag, which allowed us to get some points from the machine.
 It turns out that Teams 4 and 12 were getting onto this machine as well and were modifying the flag, so it kind of became a battleground between the 3 teams.
 I don't think they were able to get root either, since most of the activity was from the unprivileged user.
 I didn't see much action from Team 4 but Team 12 was noisy as heck.
 They made a function that would run a file called `.bashrci` in the scoring user's home directory every 0.00005 seconds.
 This `.bashrci` file was a simple Bash script that echoed their team number into the flag.
 I was only able to discover this by running [pspy](https://github.com/DominicBreuker/pspy).